Bambara123/Food-Delivery-Website-Project-C0226/README.md

 Anybody can explore this project and get insight.
 It's easy.

-1. Clone the repository.
+1. Install XAMPP software.
+2. Clone the repository to the htdocs folder inside the XAMPP installation location.
 ```
 git clone https://github.com/Bambara123/Food-Delivery-Website-Project-C0226.git
 ```
 2. Navigate to project folder.
+3. Start XAMPP server and go to `http://localhost/phpmyadmin/index.php`.
+4. Create databse called 'project'.
+(This is essential)
+5. Inside the project folder go to database folder.
+Locate the project.sql file.
+6. Import it into newly created MySQL database.
-3. Open the index.html file with live server.
+7. Open the index.html file with live server.

 Now you can navigate through any page of the website.